juancarlucci/energy-grid/README.md

 In a separate terminal, launch the app: npm run dev

-Open your browser to http://localhost:5173 to see the dashboard in action.
+Open the browser to http://localhost:5173 to see the dashboard in action.

 ## How It Works: The Library Analogy

 Imagine this app as a bustling library ecosystem managing energy grid "books" (data).
 Here’s how the pieces fit together:

-### Apollo Client: The Library Headquarters
+### Apollo Client: The Library Headquarters (main.tsx)

 Role: Apollo Client is the central hub—like the library headquarters (HQ)—set up in main.tsx.
 It manages all data (books), connects to external sources (GraphQL servers), and organizes them in a storage room (the InMemoryCache).

 Why in main.tsx?
 It’s the app’s entry point—the town’s only HQ.
 Initialized here with ApolloProvider, it ensures every component (branch library) has a library card to access data.
 One HQ serves all, keeping the cache shared and efficient.

-Behind the Scenes: Configured with a WebSocket link (ws://localhost:4000/graphql) for both queries and subscriptions, it’s the backbone fetching and storing grid data in RAM for quick access.
+Behind the Scenes: Configured with a WebSocket link (ws://localhost:4000/graphql) for queries and subscriptions, it fetches and stores grid data in RAM for quick access.

 ### useQuery: The Branch Librarian

 Role: In App.tsx, useQuery acts as a friendly librarian at a local branch.
 It doesn’t own the books—that’s HQ’s job—but requests specific titles (e.g., GET_GRID_DATA) from Apollo Client and delivers them to the UI (readers).

-Why in App.tsx?
-This is where the data is needed—like a branch serving its readers.
-Each component can have its own librarian tailored to its needs, fetching static grid data here while subscriptions handle live updates.
+In App.tsx: This is where data is displayed—like a branch serving its readers.
+It fetches static grid data, while subscriptions handle live updates.

-Flow: useQuery asks HQ for initial data, which Apollo fetches from GraphQLZero, caches, and returns as loading, error, or data states.
+Flow: useQuery asks HQ for initial data, which Apollo fetches from erver.cjs, caches, and returns as loading, error, or data states.

 ### useSubscription: The Live Courier

-Role: Also in App.tsx, useSubscription is like a courier delivering real-time updates (e.g., GRID_SUBSCRIPTION) from the local WebSocket server at server.cjs.
+Role: In App.tsx, useSubscription is like a courier delivering real-time updates (e.g., GRID_SUBSCRIPTION) from the local WebSocket server at server.cjs.

 How It Works: It listens for gridUpdate events, updating only id: "1" in the liveData state every 3 seconds, with a green flash to highlight the change.